 On the marquee we can see that The Girl He Left Behind was playing at the Paramount in the week the cut-out was unveiled.

 It starred Natalie Wood, and even though it’s all a coincidence it’s interesting to note that Elvis dated her for a while, that both Natalie and Elvis are linked to RCA Victor, that Elvis was asked to play the role of Tony in West Side Story (opposite Natalie in 1961), and that Elvis gave one of his most memorable answers during the March 1960 Graceland press conference when he referred to Priscilla as “The girl he left behind“.

-But we can also see good old Sgt.
-Bilko across the street on the Camel billboard, as a silent witness to Elvis Presley’s first ever movie Premiere!
+This photo was taken by someone who was inside the Paramount Theatre at the moment of the unveiling of the Elvis cut-out.
+And we can also see good old Sgt.
+Bilko on the Camel billboard, as a silent witness to Elvis Presley’s first movie Premiere!

 Early November, 1956

 This is probably the only image available that shows us how the Paramount looked like between October 28 (the unveiling) and November 15 (the premiere).

 The people on the foreground (and also on the other side of the street) were there for a political reason, and that sign (aimed at democratic candidate Adlai Stevenson) was not provided by The Colonel.

 The reference to Love Me Tender on the front of the marquee (“STARTS THURS.
 NOV.
 15 AT NY PARAMOUNT”) is gone and the marquee is back to how it will remain until the day of the premiere.